 - First 5 Centers offering free parenting classes and child enrichment programs

 - Home visiting support for expecting and new parents

 - Training and education for child care providers to make sure children receive high-quality care

-- A pilot system to rate, improve, and communicate levels of child care quality
+- Quality Matters, Contra Costa's system to rate and improve child care quality

-- Training and support for children with special needs or mental health problems succeed in child care
+- Training and support for children with special needs or mental health problems in child care settings

-- The 211 phone referral service and parenting kits providing parenting information and resources
+- Parenting kits providing information and resources for new parents

 See our complete list of current contractors and funded programs.

 Prop.
 10 directs each county to create a strategic plan outlining how it will allocate the funding locally to support young children and their families.

 First 5 Contra Costa’s strategic plan is based on extensive community input, our experience implementing Proposition 10 for nearly 20 years, and current research and successful practices in the early childhood development field.